yerenkow/javaz/README.md

 * servlet - Servlet, XMLRPC and SSL stuff

+* uml - tools to convert Violet UML editor class diagrams into objects, and render objects to any script files usung freemarker.

 * util - Small useful utils, not belong to any significant project

 Sub Projects cross-dependencies: